Kinshuk Mahajan: Expansion and various roles (2014-2019)

 In 2014, Mahajan portrayed Inspector Vinod More in Encounter.
 From 2014 to 2015, he portrayed Abhimanyu Maheshwari, opposite Shefali Sharma in Tum Aise Hi Rehna.

 In 2015, he portrayed Tilak Rajawat in Tere Sheher Mein opposite Hiba Nawab.
 From 2015 to 2016, he portrayed Ashok and Uday in two episodes of Savdhaan India.

 In 2016, he portrayed Karan in an episode of Pyaar Tune Kya Kiya.
 From 2016 to 2017, Mahajan portrayed Rudra, a shape-shifting serpent opposite Mouni Roy in Naagin 2.

 Mahajan portrayed Vivek in 2017, in Jaana Na Dil Se Door.
 From 2017 to 2018, he portrayed Aarav Randhawa in Bhootu, opposite Sana Amin Sheikh.

-From 2018 to 2019, Mahajan portrayed Veer oppsite Sana Saeed and Suyyash opposite Parvati Sehgal in two episodes of Laal Ishq.
+From 2018 to 2019, Mahajan portrayed Veer opposite Sana Saeed and Suyyash opposite Parvati Sehgal in two episodes of Laal Ishq.

 He portrayed Ishaan Khanna opposite Aditi Sharma in Silsila Badalte Rishton Ka from 2018 to 2019.
 In 2019, he portrayed Akshay Kapoor in Gathbandhan opposite Shruti Sharma.

 Success and recent work (2020-present)

 Mahajan earned wider recognition and praises with his portrayal of Gautam Pandya in Pandya Store, opposite Shiny Doshi.
-He is seen portraying Gautam Pandya, since January 2021.
+From January 2022 to July 2023, he portraying Gautam Pandya.
+Later in 2022, he reprised Gautam Pandya in the game show Ravivaar With Star Parivaar.

-In 2022, he reprised Gautam Pandya in the game show Ravivaar With Star Parivaar.
+From August 2024 to June 2025, Mahajan is seen portraying Manoj Kohli in Megha Barsenge opposite Neha Rana.